 - Wireless router

 Starting Capital Breakdown

-The following is an estimate of the cash required to start an ISP business in Kenya.
-The amount is a budget for starting the basic setup and connecting 15 clients.
+The following is an estimate of the cash required to start an internet service provision business in Kenya.
+The budget is for starting the basic setup and connecting 15 clients.
 It is important to note that the amount stated below should not hinder you from starting the business.
-You can start with a lower amount or start big, another good option for a start is selling internet to neighbors at home.
+You can start with a lower amount, another good option is to start selling internet to neighbors.

 - The amount above is inclusive of the equipment needed, work tools, business name registration, internet, office rent, and other minor expenses.

-- After installing the internet for the first 15 clients, the money you will get back is slightly above 100,000/=.
-You can reinvest this money to install the internet for another 10 clients.
+- After installing the internet for the first 15 clients, the income is slightly above 100,000/=.
+You can use the money to install internet to another 10 clients.
 If you plan to charge 2,000 per client that means after a month you will have 25 clients and a monthly income of 50,000/=

 Below is a detailed estimate of how much you can earn as a wireless internet service provider.
 We have broken it down into 3 stages with different clientele and monthly packages.
 With hard work and persistence, you can earn hundreds of thousands when you scale up selling wireless internet in Kenya.
 It’s a business with good returns and a promising future.

 The figures are an estimate, slight variation is expected.
 The expenses include but not limited to:

 - Fiber internet bulk purchase